Are tripod alternatives a thing? – Yes, they are, and there are 8 DIY Tripod Alternatives that you can start using today.

 But, no worries.
 You may try these DIY Tripod alternatives to achieve the stability you desire.

 1. Pile of Books

 You can adjust the height as well as the distance.
-This hack may not be always available at your disposal when you’re outdoors.
+This hack may not always be available at your disposal when you’re outdoors.

-But you can always plan ahead if you want to use this DIY tripod alternative for outdoor photography as well.
+But you can always plan if you want to use this DIY tripod alternative for outdoor photography as well.